shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 # AIxBlock

-**The first unified platform for end-to-end Al development and automation workflows — MCP compatible**
+**The first unified platform for end-to-end Al development and workflow automation — MCP compatible**

 ---